thomasleplus/java-memory-safety/docs/en/detection.md

 | SpotBugs   | &#x1F6A7;    | &#x1F6A7;      |
 | Scorecard  | &#x1F6A7;    | &#x1F6A7;      |

-Request it &#x1F91E; or write your own &#x1F4AA;.

-Note: PMD, Checkstyle, SonarCloud and CodeQL have rules for `sun.*`.
-Checkstyle's rule is enabled for Sun profile, but not newer Google one, and has to be configured further to catch `jdk.internal.misc.*`.
-Ironically it's the only one that doesn't claim to be a security tool.
+Note: Checkstyle's rule is enabled for Sun profile, but not newer Google one, and has to be configured further to catch `jdk.internal.misc.*`.
 Commercial scanner are similar.
-Even a simple `grep` of your code should do it.
+Request it or write your own.
+Even a simple `grep` of your code could do it.